minprog/adventure/steps/4 move/index.md

 We're going to support a few different commands, but first of all, let's allow players to move around in the game using directions like "IN" or "WEST".

-- First connect the `main` input loop to the `move` method, by passing the entered `command` to the adventure class's `move` method.
+-   First connect the `main` input loop to the `move` method, by passing the entered `command` to the `Adventure` class's `move` method.

-- Write code in `move` to change the game state such that the player is moved to the next room, and then display the new room's description.
+-   Write code to display the new room's description.

-- Note that the `command` is immediately converted to lowercase in the main loop, so it's also passed in lowercase to `move`.
-Make sure that `move` correctly finds connections when given a lowercase direction!

 -   Finally, build in some feedback to your player in the `main` loop.
 If they attempt a command that is not a valid direction, tell them they entered an "Invalid command." and prompt for another command using the '>'.

         > OUT
         Invalid command.
         >

+    You can use the **return value** of the `move` method to know if you need to print an error message.

 ## Testing